johnconnor31/file_editor/README.md

 - Fork this repo to your gitbub profile.
 - After completing this task send a link to your updated repo.
 - Do not give a pull request.

+IMPLEMENTATION:

+  Frontend is implemented with React and Material UI for Css.
+  Backend is implemented with expressJs and websockets.
+  Files are stored in the local file system and no db is necessary.
+  The creation and updation functionality are implemented as of now and it is made sure that the updations reflect in every tab.
+  Deletion implementation is in progress.